Brogdin/MEE-342-Group-Project/Phase-2-Report.md

 Estimating Factor of Safety against Fatigue: 12.73 (Found within Section 1 of Forearm Structure Member)

 Section 3.)
 Gear and Tooth Loading
-Because our design does not clearly have two gear meshing with one another, this portion of teh assignment is not applicable to our project.
+Because our design does not clearly have two gear meshing with one another, this portion of the assignment is not applicable to our project.
 Instead, our group is using a rack and pawl.

 Even though our project does not have a true gear system as shown in class, we have made an attempt to show some calculations:
 Finding Pitch: